 Planning a road trip?
 Don’t forget to pack food safety.
-When eating and drinking while traveling on the road, follow simple food safety principles and procedures, so your trip can be memorable for the right reasons.
+When eating and drinking while traveling on the road, follow important food safety principles and procedures, so your trip will be memorable – for all the right reasons.

 The basic rules when it comes to food safety while traveling are to:

 - Learn about foodborne pathogens, cross contamination, hot and cold food holding, personal hygiene and how to prevent foodborne illnesses.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00

 - Food Allergy Training - $15.00